ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython_example_1.md

 ## Example 1: Sampling of CPython calculating Googolplex

+In short we will:

+* Build [CPython](https://github.com/python/cpython) binaries targeting ARM64 from sources in debug mode.
+* Pin `python_d.exe` interactive console to arbitrary CPU core.
+* Try to calculate absurdly large integer number [Googolplex](https://en.wikipedia.org/wiki/Googolplex) to stress CPython application and get a simple workload.
+* Run counting and sampling to obtain some simple event information.

 {{% notice Note %}}
 All step in this paragraph are done on native ARM64 Windows on Arm machine.
 {{% /notice %}}